-The narrow-scope amendments to IAS 1 Presentation of Financial Statements clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the entity's expectations or events after the reporting date (e.g. the receipt of a waver or a breach of covenant).
-The amendments also clarify what IAS 1 means when it refers to the 'settlement' of a liability.
+The narrow-scope amendments to IAS 1 Presentation of Financial Statements clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting when accounting policy information is material.
+They further clarify that immaterial accounting policy information does not need to be disclosed.
+If it is disclosed, it should not obscure material accounting information.